tranvex/Assessment-Viz/newme.md

 ---

 ## Contact Information
-For any inquiries or further information, please reach out to the team members through their university email addresses.
+For any inquiries or further information, please reach out to the team members through their GitHub accounts.

 ---